-In addition, in 2016, WRI completed a recent interior renovation project that achieved LEED Silver in 2017.
-One key energy savings feature of the renovation is a reduction of lighting power by 36% through the use of LED fixtures, daylighting, and occupancy sensors.
-In addition, the renovation will include electric sub-meters that will track actual energy usage by zones.
-These meters are an opportunity to engage staff and visitors on the energy consumed in daily operations, such from workstation equipment and electric lighting.
+In addition, WRI completed an interior renovation project that achieved LEED Silver in 2017.
+One key energy-saving outcome of the renovation was a 36% reduction in power used for lighting.
+This reduction was achieved through the use of improved daylighting, LED fixtures and occupancy sensors.
+As part of the renovation, we installed electric sub-meters that allow us to track actual energy usage by zones in the office.
+Data from these sub-meters are used to engage staff and visitors on the energy consumed in daily operations.
+Through this engagement, we are able to encourage reductions in electricity used for workstation equipment and electric lighting.
 Other features of the WRI office renovation include the following:

-- Diversion of about 95% of construction waste from landfills (i.e. reused or recycled)
+- Diversion of about 95% of construction waste from landfills (i.e. to reuse or recycling)

 - 90% of work stations and offices have access to natural light